 Mascarpone is not just for tiramisu!
 It makes a great savoury sauce too.
-The sauce is a delicious creamy sauce with the flavour of dill and tomato which always goes well together.
+The sauce is creamy with the flavour of fresh dill and tomato, which always goes well together.
 I like the slight sharpness of the lemon to balance out the sweetness of the sauce.
 Taste the sauce as you make it and adjust to your own taste.

 WHAT IS MASCARPONE?

 Mascarpone is an Italian cream cheese but has creamier texture like a thick double cream.
 It's known as the main ingredient in tiramisu.
 Made from just whole cream and tartaric acid you could make it yourself.